Janet Jackson Shows Off Her Natural Beauty In Beret And Glasses

 “Hawaii,” a third fan commented in response to where they will see her show.

-“I cannot wait to see you again,” a fourth account remarked adding multiple eye-heart face emoji.
+“I cannot wait to see you again,” a fourth account remarked, adding multiple eye-heart face emoji.

 Her post quickly achieved over 44,000 likes, proving her popularity on the app.